 - Make the icing first: The icing needs to completely cool and thicken, so prepare it first.
 Combine the butter, chocolate, granulated sugar, heavy cream, and corn syrup together in a medium saucepan over medium heat.
 Stir constantly until butter has melted.
 Once melted, stir occasionally as the sugar dissolves and the mixture comes to a boil.
 Allow to boil for 1 minute.
 Remove from heat and stir in the vanilla extract.
 Taste (it’s warm, so be careful!)
 Add a sprinkle of salt, if desired.
 I always add a pinch.
 Leave uncovered and set aside to thicken and cool for at least 1-2 hours or until it has a spreadable consistency.
 This is enough time to bake and cool the cake layers.
 See make ahead tip if you want to prepare ahead of time.
 Yields about 2 and 1/4 cups icing.

 - Preheat oven to 350°F (177°C).
-Grease three 9-inch cake pans, line with parchment paper, then grease the parchment paper.
-Parchment paper helps the thin cakes seamlessly release from the pans; they may crack and crumble otherwise.
-(You can reuse the parchment for each of the 9 cakes or cut 9 individual circles.)
+Grease three 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
+Parchment paper helps the cakes seamlessly release from the pans; they may crack and crumble otherwise.
+(If it’s helpful, see this parchment paper rounds for cakes video & post.
+You can also reuse the parchment for each of the 9 cakes or cut 9 individual circles.)

 - Make the cake: Whisk the flour, baking powder, baking soda, and salt together in a large bowl.
 Set aside.
 Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together on high speed until smooth and creamy, about 3 minutes.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 On medium-high speed, add 1 egg at a time, beating well after each addition.
 Beat in the vanilla extract.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.